Phil Bildner

 Phil Bildner is an American author of children's books.
+Among author works, he is the author of the Rip and Red book series, Marvelous Cornelius (2015), and A High Five for Glenn Burke (2020).

 Personal life

 Bildner grew up in Jericho, New York and currently lives in Newburgh, New York with his husband and his dog, Kat.

 Education

 Bildner attended Johns Hopkins University and graduated with a bachelor of arts degree in political science in 1990, after which he attended New York University School of Law and received a Juris Doctor degree in 1993.
 He passed the bar exam in New York and New Jersey before beginning his career in law.

 After a working as a lawyer for a short time, Bildner returned to school and received a master's degree in early childhood education and elementary education from Long Island University in 1995.

 Career

-After receiving his J.D. from New York University School of Law in 1993 and passing his bar exam, Bildner worked for a law firm in Manhattan short term.
-However, he quickly returned to school to receive a master's degree in education.
+After passing his bar exam, Bildner worked for a law firm in Manhattan short term.

 After receiving his master's degree in education, Bildner taught in the New York Public Schools for eleven years, where he taught primarily fifth- and sixth-grade students.
 In the 1990s, while teaching in the Tremont section of the Bronx, he developed an English-Language Arts (ELA) curriculum around song and music, through which he invited Dave Matthews, Barenaked Ladies, Blues Traveler, Lauryn Hill, and Wyclef Jean into his classroom.
 While in that school district, Bildner also created a curriculum around HIV/AIDS.

 In the 2000s, Bilder started work at P.S.
 333, the Manhattan School for Children in Upper Manhattan.
 Teaching middle school English and American History, Bildner continued to incorporate music into the curriculum and worked with the Lincoln Center Institute, Broadway shows (e.g., Wicked and The 25th Annual Putnam County Spelling Bee), and Off-Broadway shows (e.g., Def Poetry Jam, De la Guarda).

 In 2005, Bildner left the classroom to write full-time.

 However, he began chaperoning student volunteer trips to New Orleans to help victims in the aftermath of Hurricane Katrina.
 Through these efforts, he founded NOLA Tree, "a non-profit youth service organization and served as the co-Executive Director."

 In 2017, Bildner founded The Author Village to help connect students to authors, artists, and other creative individuals.
 Through this organization, he visits 50–60 schools annually.